shelleywong/CSCI211-Course-Materials/Labs/lab12.md

 Discussion/Questions/Answers/Help on the Shapes assignment (p6)<br>

-If you turn in a complete version of p6 before lab, you do not have to attend.
+Attendance is still required.
+If you turn in a complete version of p6 that passes ALL tests before the start of lab, you do not have to attend.